OutSystems/docs-odc/src/eap/building-apps/workflows/workflows-in-odc.md

     **Note**: In the development stage, you can have instances running only in the last five revisions.
 For example, if there are five revisions (revisions 1 to 5) in the development stage with active instances running in each one, once revision 6 is created, all active instances running in revision 1 are terminated immediately.
 There is no limit to the number of revision instances for the QA and production stages.

-* **Workflows are automatically retried up to 10 times** if an execution of a service action or the delivery of a back-end event fails.
-The following backoff policy applies to the automatic retries: 5s, 10s, 20s, 30s, 1m, 2m, 4m, 8m, 16m, 32m.

-* **Workflows support [basic input parameters](../data/data-types.md)** except binary data type.
-Parameters with the text data type support a maximum of 2000 characters.

 ## Known constraints

 * Workflows **do not support real-time collaboration**, meaning multiple users cannot edit a workflow simultaneously.
 However, basic conflict detection is supported.
 If a new version of a workflow exists in dev, you are notified when you open it or try to publish your changes.